 Wayne Woodzell, PT, MPT, MBA, SCS

-Partner and Physical Therapist
+Partner, Director of Dover Clinic and Physical Therapist

 Wayne Woodzell PT, MPT, MBA, SCS earned a Bachelor's degree in Biology in 1997 followed by a Master's degree in Physical Therapy in 2000, both from the University of Delaware.
 He then completed a one-year sports physical therapy residency in 2001 at the University of Delaware.
 During the residency Wayne worked with local orthopedic surgeons, the football and lacrosse teams and with the University of Delaware Physical Therapy clinic as a clinical instructor.
 Wayne's education and sports residency experience enabled him to complete the requirements and examination to become a board certified clinical specialist in sports physical therapy (SCS).
 Wayne is now recognized by the American Physical Therapy Association as a Board Certified Clinical Specialist in Sports Physical Therapy.

 Wayne also earned a Master's degree in Business Administration with a concentration in Healthcare Administration from Wilmington College in 2007.
 He became a site director of an outpatient physical therapy clinic for Christiana Care in 2003 at the Healthcare Center at Christiana and then went on to design, open, and direct a new and successful clinic for Christiana Care Physical Therapy Plus in Dover, DE.